dimembermatt/dimembermatt/README.md

 personal investment, but my passion for these orgs, what they represent, and their end goals drive me to keep doing my best every day.

-I'm not sure where I want to be in a couple years time, but I know that I want to be close to the hardware, building tangible, sustainable, and helpful devices and experiences for other humans.
+I'm currently applying for a Master's in embedded systems for Spring 2022, but am also looking for great opportunities to be close to hardware, building tangible, sustainable, and helpful devices and experiences for other humans.

 Feel free to contact me on [linkedin](https://www.linkedin.com/in/dimembermatt/) if any of these topics interest you, or if you just want to learn more about